Home / LSA Students / Academics & Requirements / Majors & Minors / Germanic Languages and Literatures / Yiddish Studies /

 - two course electives (which can include Hebrew or Yiddish language at the 200-level).

-Constraints: At least one three of the courses counting toward the minor must be taken at the UM-Ann Arbor campus.
+Residence Requirement: At least three of the courses counting toward the minor must be taken at the UM-Ann Arbor campus.

 - Academics & Requirements